Electronic Surveillance -- How is it affecting your Life?

 In 2003, Enron executives certainly had their lives affected by electronic surveillance.
-In that year, the U.S. Federal Energy Regulatory Commission posted e-mail from Enron on its website.
+In that year, the U.S. Federal Energy Regulatory Commission posted emails from Enron on its website.
 Outside surveillance does not always have to be that dramatic, either.
-Every day, without realizing it, someone may be reading someone else's personal e-mail, listening into a conversation, or reading correspondence meant for someone else's eyes only.
+Every day, without realizing it, someone may be reading someone else's personal e-mail, listening to a conversation, or reading correspondence meant for someone else's eyes only.

 What is e-surveillance?